 The below analysis highlights the challenges confronting client-side researchers and solutions to make Research & Insights functions the heroes who bring clarity through data.

-PART 1.
-Three observations of risky behavior in organizations today
+Part 1: Three observations of risky behavior in organizations today

 Insight exploration gets cut

 When research budgets are under threat, early exploratory insight work is often sacrificed.
 Spending is instead prioritized only around later stage validation research.
 But without that early exploration, teams lack fresh insight and understanding they need to ideate breakthrough ideas that will excel in the validation stage.
-Thus a dangerous and costly cycle gets triggered, even though it’s under the guise of cost cutting.
+Thus a dangerous and costly cycle gets triggered, even though it’s under the guise of cost-cutting.

 Methodologies get over-stretched

 The reaction to budget cuts may, understandably, be to eliminate elements of the research mix.
-Teams may then try to get more out of research techniques than they are designed to deliver.
+Teams may then try to get more out of research techniques that they are designed to deliver.
 Perhaps qualitative research is conducted…but used to try to give ‘quali-quant’ validation, basing high-stakes decisions on the opinions of just a handful of consumers.
 Alternatively, when skipping qualitative altogether, teams run the risk of developing a quant questionnaire without a true understanding of consumers’ issues or even natural language around the topic at hand.
 Although one can understand the temptations, in these instances research can be more misleading than helpful.

 Big data gets shafted from real science

 While big data offers promising advancements, the danger is that organizations see the data they’re sitting on as ‘free’ and therefore use it in place of the scientific approach of hypothesis-driven research.
-Mining loads of already-collected data to find correlations means one then has to post-rationalise a hypothesis to fit the pattern.
+Mining loads of already-collected data to find correlations means one then has to post-rationalize a hypothesis to fit the pattern.
 But correlation does not mean causation, which is the foundation of true insight.

-PART 2.
-Solutions to better cope with budget and validation demands
+Part 2: Solutions to better cope with budget and validation demands

 Here we propose alternatives to enable Research & Insights teams to give their stakeholders what they need, in place of the riskier tactics mentioned above.